olinjs/olinjs/lessons/04-client-jquery-ajax/README.md

 });
 ```

-Let's work through this file one step at a time:
+Let's work through this file one step at a time, and if any of this is confusing, please ask about it!!:
 * First we store the jQuery selector for the 3rd form so we don't need to keep searching for it.
 * We define an `onSuccess` function.
 This function takes `data` and `status` as parameters, which `$.get()` supplies.
   It then uses the `data` returned from the server to create a new `<img>` tag and add it to the page.